ddigiorg/htm-python/README.md

 + Potential Synapses: Represents all the axons that pass close enough to a dendrite segment that they could potentially form a synapse.
 + Permanance: A scalar value representing the range of connectedness between an axon and a dendrite.
 If the permanance is above a certain threshold, the synapse is connected.
-+ Index: Denotes what input or axon the synapse is paired with.

 ##Spatial Pooling Function